Fashion and clothing in the Philippines: María Clara Dress

+Kimona and Patadyong

-In the islands of the Visayas regions, the Kimona represents Visayan clothing.
-Most Visayan lowland people wear the typical Kimona, a type of Baro't Saya blouse matching with a knee-length skirt.
-Kimona is typically a transparent piece of clothing made of pineapple fiber while the skirt is usually either floor-length or knee-length printed with the Patadyong pattern, hence getting the name Patadyong skirt.
-The dress is often accompanied with a handkerchief called tubao and is often placed above the right shoulder.
+In the Visayas, the Kimona is the more typical female garment.
+Most Visayan lowland women wear this type of Baro't Saya which comprises a blouse of a different cut paired with a knee-length skirt.
+Kimona is typically transparent and made of pineapple fibre while the skirt is usually either knee- to floor-length in a Patadyóng design.
+The dress is often accompanied with a handkerchief called tubao and is often placed upon the right shoulder.